 12. Get ready to barbeque.
 Most homeowners enjoy cooking outside in the summer.
 Get the grill and all of your supplies in good order for lots of summer fun.

 13. Check the caulking around openings to your home.
 Doors, windows, vents, and other openings can slightly separate from the frame of your home.
 Seal them to keep the cool air in and the warm air out.

 14. Replace the HVAC filters regularly.
 Blocked air filters reduce the ability of your air conditioning system to push and pull air through the registers.
 Allergens are higher in the summer months as well.
 Change your filters every 30 days or as recommended by the maker of your air conditioner.

 15. Insulate.
 Proper insulation around doors and windows keeps warm air out.
 Make sure weather stripping is intact and providing a good seal around the door.

 And here’s a bonus tip.
 Now’s a great time to check your home security system.
-My Alarm Center has technicians in your local community that can come and inspect your security system to make sure things are working properly.
+My Alarm Center Alarm Company has technicians in your local community that can come and inspect your security system to make sure things are working properly.
 Call us toll-free at 855-334-6562 to schedule an appointment.